Welat-E/Welat-E/README.md

 ## Hi there, I'm Welat Eren👋

 Results-driven Junior Software Engineer specializing in web development with Python.
-Successfully completed my Masterschool bootcamp, focusing on Python, SQL, HTML, and CSS.
+Successfully completed my skills through an Intensive Software Engineering Bootcamp with Masterschool, focusing on Python, SQL, HTML, and CSS.
 After a customer-facing career as a Taxi Driver and Watch Dealer, I made the bold decision to pursue my passion for Software Development.
 Driven by a commitment to continuous growth, I am seeking a Junior position where I can leverage my unique background and enthusiasm to contribute to innovation in the tech world.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Welat-e&layout=compact)](https://github.com/Welat-E/github-readme-stats)